Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 Fifth, they predicted graduation rates from GPAs, ACT scores, student variables, and college variables.

-Here, there’s minimal dependence on ACT, but a negative dependence on ACT2, meaning that extreme ACT scores (high or low) both lead to lower likely-to-graduate scores.
+Here, there’s minimal dependence on ACT, but a small negative dependence on ACT2, meaning that extreme ACT scores (high or low) both lead to lower likely-to-graduate scores.
+College graduation rate remains important.

 Does that seem counterintuitive to you?
 Remember, we are taking a student who is already enrolled in a particular known college and predicting how likely that are to graduate from that college.